Winter Magic in The County ❄️ ❄️ ❄️

 In February, find the perfect pairing at Vinter Festival, a celebration of wine, winter, art and music that takes place over Family Day weekend.
 Or drop into Hinterlude, the foodie festival at Hinterland.

 Art in the heart of winter.
 The Department of Illumination lights up The County for the Firelight Lantern Festival in November.
 In 2019, they bring more magic with the introduction of Ice Box PEC, at the Macaulay Heritage Village.
 Join five artists for interactive and immersive art experiences at five purpose-built “ice boxes” from Feb.
 2-10.

 Flashback to Loyalist days.
-The County is steeped in history, and this February it comes alive with Flashback February, a week of arts, music, film and food.
-Highlights include a talk about how dinosaur fossils are restored, cast and mounted for display in museums, a County-inspired trivia night and a full-day, hands-on cooking class where participants will make a 19th century menu using the open hearth and wood-fired oven at Macaulay House.
-Find more information times, locations and tickets at the events page.
+The County is steeped in history, and in February it comes alive with Flashback February, a week of arts, music, film and food.
+In 2019, the theme is “Spirits of Our Past,” and will feature a Victorian seance, an Escape Room experience, film festival, Victorian puddings workshop, high tea, “spirited” talk about spiritualism, heritage wine tours and more.
+Find information, times, locations and tickets at the events page.

 Taste nature’s candy.
-Join in the County’s first – and sweetest! – harvest of the 2018 season.
-Twelve sugarbushes open their doors for pancake breakfasts with fresh maple syrup, taffy on snow, s’mores, petting zoos, BBQ sausages, lumberjack show, artisan vendors, face painting and more.
+Join in The County’s first – and sweetest! – harvest of the 2019 season.
+Sugar bushes across The County open their doors for pancake breakfasts with fresh maple syrup, taffy on snow, s’mores, petting zoos, BBQ sausages, lumberjack show, artisan vendors, face painting and more.
 Wineries, restaurants and more get in on the action with delicious, seasonal menus highlighting maple syrup and featuring ingredients inspired to bring out the sweetness.
 More information at Maple in the County.